01 of 17

 An obvious place for a pit is a backyard, on or adjacent to a patio, in a pea gravel area of a yard, near a pool or spa.
 Some custom-built pools and spas include fire and water features, but these would not be a DIY project.

 With safety in mind, select a site that is a reasonable distance from your house or other buildings, away from fuel storage, supply lines, and clear of low-hanging tree or shrub branches.
-Also be aware of ease in entertaining: would you be more likely to use a fire pit that is near other outdoor activity zones or across the lawn at the edge of the woods?
+Also, be aware of the ease in entertaining: would you be more likely to use a fire pit that is near other outdoor activity zones or across the lawn at the edge of the woods?

 Size of Pit

 The size of the pit should be considered when scouting a location.
 Of course, there is no ideal size for a fire pit or its proportions.
 You'll need to dig a hole that is two to three feet wider than the desired finished size.Continue to 2 of 17 below.